jdbdev/go-cmc/README.md

 - Get an API key from [Coinmarketcap](https://coinmarketcap.com/api/)
 - Rename .env.example to .env
 - Add your API Key to .env CMC_API_KEY=
-- In main.go, set the time interval for the API call based on how many credits you want to spend.
-Default set to 10 seconds (updater := time.NewTicker(10 * time.Second))
+- In .env, set the time interval for the API call based on how many credits you want to spend.
+Default set to 120 seconds for ticker.
 - Run in command prompt:
     ```shell
     docker-compose up --build